Wallaby Tracks Adventure Tours

 Day 2: Depart Quorn 8.30am Short 10km drive to the Dutchmans Stern Conservation Park for a 3 hour return (easy/medium) walk to an 820m summit to witness 360 degree views from the Spencer gulf in the south, the endless Western Plains, Wilpena Pound to the north, Willochra Plains and Horseshoe Range in the east and Mount Remarkable to the south.
 We return to Quorn for lunch at the Quandong Café (home of the native peach) We have the whole afternoon to cover 120km to our destination of Wilpena Pound Resort stopping at places of interest including Kanyaka Homestead ruins, outback town of Hawker, an afternoon (easy) 1 hr walk to Arkaroo Rock (aboriginal art site) located on the outer side of Wilpena Pound.
 Spend the night at the Wilpena Pound Resort with dinner in the Captain Starlight restaurant.

 Day 3: 8.30am Pack up the vehicle in readiness for the 3 hour return morning walk discovering what is inside this miraculous circular mountain range.
 We follow the Wilpena Creek through what's known as the "Pound Gap" to the Hills Homestead before we make the 400m uphill walk to the Wangara Lookout to have an uninterrupted view of the bowl/floor.
 We return for lunch before we drive through the Ikara-Flinders Ranges National Park's Bunyeroo and Brachina Gorges.
-Next we loop back along the Parachilna Gorge and stop for an afternoon walk (duration to be decided on the day) from the trailhead of the famous “Heysen Trail” a 1,200 km walk from Cape Jervis to the Parachilna Gorge.
+Next we loop back along the Parachilna Gorge and stop for an afternoon walk (duration to be decided on the day) to absorb the magic of Parachilna Gorge.
 Then it is on to the old copper mining town of Blinman where we will stay for the night.
 As the town’s population is only 22 we will make a significant impact!